WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 ---

-This essay is excerpted from this step by step [guide](https://github.com/PulpCattel/Tails-BitcoinCore-Wasabi), which also include tutorial on how to install Tails, create a persistent storage and use Bitcoin Core alongside with it.
+This essay is extracted from this step by step [guide](https://github.com/PulpCattel/Tails-BitcoinCore-Wasabi), which also includes tutorials on how to install Tails, create a persistent storage and use Bitcoin Core alongside with it.

 ## CREATE ADMIN PASSWORD